rohangpta/rohangpta.github.io/content/posts/entropy.md

 > Complexity is the time derivative of entropy.
 Given that entropy is an
-> S-curve, complexity is normally distributed.
+> S-curve, complexity is roughly normally distributed.
 >
 > With time, complexity increases until a peak and decreases after.